 Here are 29 sample behavioral-based interviewing questions that companies and organizations use to help assess a person’s leadership ability, teamwork and other soft skills.

-Below the questions are two activities you can do with a group.
+Below the questions there are two activities you can do with your group.

 Some of the questions can be tough to answer if you haven’t properly prepared for your interview and obviously, a few of these questions are only for people interviewing for leadership or management positions.
 If you have any others to add, please let me know.